apalessandro/N-bit-universe/README.md

 - `--eca RULE_NUM`: Elementary cellular automaton rule number (0-255).
 Automatically generates the full 2^N mapping.
 Mutually exclusive with `-r`.
 - `--groups`: JSON string or path specifying a full partition of the 2^N microstates (required)
 - `--layout`: Layout algorithm for the trajectory coarse graph when `--plot` is given.
 Choices: `spring` (default), `circular`, `shell`, `kamada`, `spectral`, `planar` (falls back to spring if not planar).
+- `--coarse-node-size`: Node size for coarse-grained graph nodes when `--plot` is used (default 1200).

 The demo mode provides: